-The South Korean animated family film A Dog’s Courage will debut on digital April 14 and Blu-ray and DVD May 5 from Well Go USA Entertainment.
+The South Korean animated family film A Dog’s Courage will debut on digital April 14 from Well Go USA Entertainment.

 The film follows Jacob, a feisty and playful dog abandoned by his owners.
 He joins a pack of strays that embarks on a journey filled with adventures and life lessons in their pursuit to find a new and loving home, finding the perfect place of safety and peace, the demilitarized zone between North and South Korea.

 The film is available in both the original Korean and an all-new English dub.

 Directed by Chun-Baek Lee and Oh Sung-Yoon (Leafie, a Hen Into the Wild), A Dog’s Courage was nominated for Best Animated Feature Film at the 2019 Asia Pacific Screen Awards.

 Netflix and Nickelodeon have formed a multiyear output deal to produce original animated feature films and television series for kids and families based both on the Nickelodeon library of characters as well as new IP.

 The deal is an expansion of the existing relationship between the companies, which has already brought several titles to Netflix, including animated specials Rocko’s Modern Life: Static Cling and Invader Zim: Enter the Florpus.
 Also forthcoming are specials based on “The Loud House” and “Rise of the Teenage Mutant Ninja Turtles.”